ricott1/rebels-in-the-sky/README.md

-# Rebels of the Sky
+# Rebels in the Sky

 It's the year 2077.
 Corporations have taken over the world.
 The only way to be free is to join a pirate crew and start plundering the galaxy.
 The only mean of survival is to play basketball.